Justify-social/my-project/docs/features-backend/apis/endpoints.md

 ## Overview

-This document provides detailed information about the API endpoints available in the Campaign Wizard application.
+This document provides detailed information about the API endpoints available in the Justify.social platform.
 Each endpoint includes request and response examples, parameters, and error codes.

 ## Authentication